-Marks and tracks, growth and decay, wind and water patterns, seasonal changes, and weather are distinctive ways of considering the landscape and human condition.
+Marks and tracks, growth and decay, wind and water patterns, seasonal changes, and weather are ways of considering the landscape and the human condition.
 Years ago, following a storm, I collected the remains of a downed pine tree whose branches were beautifully etched by bark beetles.
-I cast latex skins. made rubbings, and clay impressions from these marks.
-In 2013, a colleague taught me to make printing plates from gelatin, and I knew immediately that this surface would allow me to capture those marks as well as many others that continue to surface in my work.
+From this find, I cast latex skins. made rubbings, and clay impressions, and I began to think in terms of language that could only be understood viscerally.
+In 2013, a colleague taught me to make printing plates from gelatin, and I knew that this surface would allow me to capture those marks, as well as many others, that continue to surface in my work.

 Next